-Students may withdraw from the school at any time and receive a pro rata refund.
 For students who have enrolled and have not cancelled their enrollment and have attended at least one course session, or who have notified the school they will be unable to attend the first course session but desire to remain enrolled, the \$70.00 Library Fee and the AdaptiBar fee are non-refundable.
 The Lexis Nexis / Westlaw Password Fee of \$125 will be refunded unless the notification of withdrawal is received after the Lexis Nexis /Westlaw password has been issued to the student.
 Lexis Nexis / Westlaw Passwords are typically issued to the student within the first month of the trimester in which they begin the courses of Criminal Law, Contracts, and Torts.
 The Lexis Nexis / Westlaw Password is never issued to students during the introductory courses of Legal Research and Writing and Introduction to Law, as all required research in those courses is to be completed without access to those research platforms.
 The AdaptiBar fee is not charged until a student starts the First Year courses.

-The following schedule applies to tuition refunds following the first course session of the then current trimester for which the student has enrolled; the "% Refund" is a percentage of the totals of the tuition cost, and when applicable, the Lexis Nexis / Westlaw Password Fee, for the trimester in which the withdrawal is requested:
+The following schedule applies to tuition refunds following the first course session of the then current trimester for which the student has enrolled and attended: the "% Refund" is a percentage of the totals of the tuition cost, and when applicable, the registration/administration fee and Lexis Nexis / Westlaw Password Fee, for the trimester in which the withdrawal is requested:

-JURIS DOCTOR, MASTER OF LEGAL STUDIES, 15-WEEK TRIMESTERS, 10-WEEK INTROS:
+JURIS DOCTOR, MASTER OF LEGAL STUDIES

+15-WEEK TRIMESTERS

+10-WEEK INTROS